Scenic Drives in the Georgia Mountains

 Bicyclist Sharing the Road at Vogel State Park, GA [photo ExploreGeorgia.org]

-The roads through the Georgia mountains are beautiful, but they present unique challenges that city drivers may not encounter often.
+The roads through the Georgia mountains are beautiful but present unique challenges that city drivers may not encounter often.
 Be aware of the conditions that you may encounter on these drives and be sure to:

 • Observe speed limits – slow down when approaching curves or other areas that have warnings about lowered speed limits